StackStorm/st2docs/docs/source/install/k8s_ha.rst

 Deployment
 __________
-StackStorm HA cluster available as a Helm chart, a bundled K8s package which makes installing complex StackStorm infrastructure easy as:
+The StackStorm HA cluster is available as a Helm chart, a bundled K8s package which makes installing the complex StackStorm infrastructure as easy as:

 .. code-block:: bash